Magic Fingers 妙手回春

 Chun Wang and Vivi Zhu

-Magic Fingers 妙手回春 is an ethnographic film in which I worked with Sister Jing from September 2023 to May 2024.
-After moving to Philadelphia in the early 2000s, Sister Jing has run Artiva Hair Salon in Philadelphia’s Chinatown for over a decade.
-At once a community hub and a site of personal refuge, her salon becomes a stage where questions of belonging, anti-Asian racism, and gentrification play out.
-The film uses an observational cinema approach to propose relational practice.
-By learning to cut hair, mix dyes, and paint alongside Sister Jing, I often struggled with the entanglements of researcher and subject.
-In the film, the photographer's moments of shaky hand-held footage, glances into the camera, and incomplete dialogue are both political and intimate.
+Magic Fingers 妙手回春 is an ethnographic film created in collaboration with Sister Jing between September 2023 and May 2024.
+After moving to Philadelphia in the early 2000s, Sister Jing has operated Artiva Hair Salon in the city’s Chinatown for over a decade.
+At once a community hub and a site of personal refuge, her salon becomes a stage where questions of belonging, anti-Asian racism, and gentrification unfold.
+Employing an observational cinema approach, the film proposes relational practice.
+Through shared acts of cutting hair, mixing dyes, and painting, the film reveals the entanglements between researcher and subject.
+Shaky hand-held footage, glances into the camera, and incomplete dialogue register as both political and intimate gestures.

-Methodologically, the film challenges assumptions of objectivity in anthropology.
-Instead of concealing intervention, the three of us, Sister Jing, Vivi, and Chun choose to foreground it.
-The film shows how ethnographic knowledge emerges through embodied practice, long-term trust, and refusal to disclose everything.
-First premiered in the community during the 27th Street Movies!
-Festival in Philadelphia’s Chinatown (July 2024), the film mobilized community conversations around #NoArenaChinatown.
+Methodologically, the film challenges conventional notions of objectivity in anthropology.
+Rather than concealing intervention, the collaborators—Sister Jing, Vivi, and Chun—choose to foreground it, showing how ethnographic knowledge emerges through embodied practice, long-term trust, and a refusal to disclose everything.